 The Renewal Corporation conducted a preliminary analysis to determine which groundwater wells within the vicinity of the J.C.
 Boyle reservoir would potentially be affected by the Proposed Action.
-According to the Oregon Water Resources Department (OWRD) online groundwater well database (Find a Well Report) (OWRD 2021), there are approximately 15 to 17 groundwater wells located within the vicinity of the J.C.
+According to the Oregon Water Resources Department (OWRD) online groundwater well database (Find a Well Report) (OWRD 2021), there are approximately 54 groundwater wells located within 2.5 miles of the J.C.
 Boyle Reservoir (CDM Smith, 2020).
-Of the 15 to 17 wells, one groundwater well log included a specific location.
+Of the 54 wells, five groundwater well reports included a specific location and are reported as active.
+Of the five wells, one active groundwater well is located within 1,000 feet of the J.C.
+Boyle Reservoir.
 This groundwater well is located at Sportsman's Park.
 Sportsman's Park is owned by Klamath County and under a lease agreement, by the Klamath Sportsman's Park Association.
 The Sportsman's Park groundwater well supplies water to the Bureau of Land Management (BLM) Topsy Campground via a tank.
-Review of existing well log data and based on the site topography and location of the well upgradient from the J.C.
-Boyle Reservoir, the groundwater well is not likely hydraulicly connected to the Reservoir, therefore no impact to this well is anticipated.
+Review of existing well log data (e.g., screen elevation [248-294 feet below the ground surface]), the shallowness of the J.C.
+Boyle Reservoir (approximately 20-30 feet deep), and the site topography and location of the well upgradient from the J.C.
+Boyle Reservoir, therefore no impact to this well is anticipated.